 April 15, 1924 – Rand McNally published its first road atlas.

-April 15, 1926 – Jackson, Ala. native Stew Bolen made his major league debut with the St. Louis Browns.
+April 15, 1926 – Jackson, Ala. native Stew Bolen made his Major League Baseball debut with the St. Louis Browns.

 April 15, 1927 – The Great Mississippi Flood of 1927, the most destructive river flood in U.S. history, began.